ThreatConnect-Inc/threatconnect-developer-docs/docs/python/tasks/crud/create.rst

     # instantiate Tasks object
     tasks = tc.tasks()

-    # create a new Task in the given owner
+    # create a new Task
     task = tasks.add('New Task')

     # add a description attribute